Skip to content

 If you don't have the local repo, you can render the script directly from DRP:

-Option C: Airgap (DRP cannot reach the internet)¶
+Option C: Airgap (DRP cannot reach the internet)

-Use the --download flag to create an upload bundle on a system that can reach the
+Use the --download flag to create an upload bundle on a system that can reach the internet, then transfer it to your DRP server.

 On the internet-connected system: